-and $V$ is the range of the data considered.
-Once $M > M_{\Delta x}$ the number of populated bins $P$ will remain unchanged since the bin width $w$ for $M > M_{\Delta x}$ will be smaller than the digitization resolution, $w < \Delta x$.
+and $V$ is the range of the data considered (see Figure 5).
+Once $M > M_{\Delta x}$ the number of populated bins $P$ will remain unchanged since the bin width $w$ for $M > M_{\Delta x}$ will be smaller then the digitization resolution, $w < \Delta x$.

 For all bin numbers $M > M_{\Delta x}$, there will be $P$ populated bins with populations $n_1, n_2, \ldots, n_P$.
 This leads to a form for the marginal posterior probability for $M$ (\ref{eq:posterior-for-M}) that depends only on the number of instances of each discrete value that was recorded, $n_1, n_2, \ldots, n_P$.
-Since these values do not vary for $M > M_{\Delta x}$, the marginal posterior can be viewed solely as a function of $M$
+Since these values do not vary for $M > M_{\Delta x}$, the marginal posterior can be expressed solely as a function of $M$

 where the product over $p$ is over populated bins only.
-Comparing this to (\ref{eq:M>N}), the function on the right-hand side asymptotically approaches a value greater than one---so that its logarithm increases asymptotically to a value greater than zero.
+Comparing this to (\ref{eq:M>N}), the function on the right-hand side asymptotically approaches a value greater than one so that its logarithm increases asymptotically to a value greater than zero.